dingherself/130/syllabus.md

 - *General Education: Exploring Perspectives–Humanist*.
 Students will identify the approaches and methodologies of the humanist perspective, use evidence and/or knowledge generated within the humanist perspective to critically analyze questions, ideas, and/or arguments, and describe contributions of the humanist perspective to finding solutions to global and/or local challenges.
 - *General Education: Diversity & Equity (U.S. Context)*.
 Students will demonstrate knowledge of how historical and contemporary populations have experienced inequality, considering diversity, power, and equity through disciplinary perspectives to reflect upon how various communities experience privilege and/or oppression/marginalization and theorize how to create a more equitable society.
 Our course will focus on the context of the United States.

-## Course Objectives

 Phil 130 achieves these learning outcomes by exploring major ideas, theories, and controversies surrounding sex, gender, and love, with a view to the centrality of these issues to both feminist theory and lived experiences (especially the lived experiences of queer and trans people of color, who are particularly marginalized in philosophical theorizing).

-Our class is organized into three parts, one for each of our themes.
-In the part on sex, we will begin with the current politics and law of pregnancy in light of the Supreme Court’s recent decision in *Dobbs v.
-Jackson Women’s Health Organization* (2022) to revoke the federal constitutional right to abortion.
-Of particular interest to us here is the role played by race and the U.S.-Mexico borderlands in the current public framing of abortion access, as well as the emerging problem of how best to theorize the connection between pregnancy and gender in a way that reconciles second-wave feminist and trans feminist politics.
-Next, we will turn to issues of sexuality, where we will examine the formulation of the feminist political analysis of sex and think through its difficulty in speaking to the experiences of cis and trans women of color.
-This leads us straight to the “Sex Wars” in the wake of the 1982 Conference on Sexuality at Barnard College.
-We will focus on two major, bitter controversies: the radical feminist opposition to pornography and an even broader feminist opposition to lesbian sadomasochism.

-In Part II, we will go further back into history and reconsider the contributions of Beauvoir’s *The Second Sex*.
-While Beauvoir is read standardly as introducing something like a sex/gender distinction, we will think about whether that reading in fact holds up and what implications that might have on our understanding of sex and gender today.
-We will then draw on the experiences of intersex and trans people to reevaluate the now-standard formulation of the sex/gender distinction itself, on which sex is the biology and gender its social meaning.
-Could it be that sex also has as much to do with social meaning and gender with biology?

-Finally, we will consider what it means to love—personally, conceptually, and politically.
-Would love make us happier? better? more complete?
-If love is such a good thing, should we ever restrict our love to just one person?
-How can we love under conditions of oppression and injustice?
-Is marriage equality a victory for queer people? trans people?
-As we take up these questions, we will also keep our imagination open for what love could hold for the future.

 ## Required Texts